efwong/Week2_Yelp/README.md

 - [x] Added a reset button to clear filters.
 Will only save the reset, if the save button is clicked
 - [x] Added table view infinite scroll loader and UIBlocker while waiting for API calls Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+- [x] Added ability to call business phone number in details page, but it does not actually open up the phone number app because it's a simulator

 1. How to implement a dropdown using the tableview
 2. Should search filters fire after every keystroke or should we force the user to press enter?